 Our Pacific Program on Coconut Island, Oahu, Hawaii: Coral Reef Ecology and Hawaiian Culture!

-High School students (ages 15+) are invited to join us March 24-April 2, 2019 in Oahu, Hawaii to help address challenges facing the health of the coral reef and learn about solutions, including:
+High School students (ages 15+) are invited to join us July 30-August 7, 2020 in Oahu, Hawaii to help address challenges facing the health of the coral reef and learn about solutions.
+The project includes:

 - coral reef monitoring

 - in-depth exploration of the watershed through the lens of the nexus of Hawaiian culture and science

 - a service learning project to support marine science and conservation